Footwork Exercises for Balance and Control

 A B S T R A C T.

 Classable as a Chi-Kung energy accelerating exercise, this is an intense and quickly done form.
+While practising this particular exercise has no direct martial-arts connection, it opens balance & control of actions-in-movement more than most other practises.
 Stepping twice or more around the circle of numbers, takes far less than a minute.
 Hence it can generate internal power quickly, which may lead to wrong use.
 Some care is therefore needed to apply the concepts in this article.
 The references section expands this articles outline further.
 A video is included to show ‘How it Works’.

 DOWNLOAD A FREE PDF FILE OF THIS WEBPAGE (Video not included).